Coronavirus: Registration services

 Ordering copy certificates

-Certificates for events registered in Scotland can be ordered online, please use the order form.
+Certificates for events registered in Scotland can be ordered online

 If the event was registered outside Highland within the last year, you should apply to the office in which the event was registered.